Cycling Accident Claims

 Along with pedestrians and motorcyclists, cyclists are known as vulnerable road users.
-Unfortunately, cycling accident claims are fairly common, particularly following incidents on busy city centre roads.
+Unfortunately, cycling accident claims are fairly common, particularly incidents on busy city centre roads.

 If you have been knocked off your bike by another road user, you may be legally entitled to claim compensation.

 To learn more and to discuss your potential claim in confidence, contact our team on 0800 342 3206.
 Alternatively, complete our online contact form to arrange an initial, free, no-obligation telephone consultation with a member of our expert team.

 Common cycling injuries